sonic-net/DASH/documentation/high-avail/design/xsight-labs-ha-proposal-v1.md

 Mirror mode can be considered to be just Batch mode with a maximum of one message per HA packet.
 We assume that a card that can only mirror a packet is still flexible enough to massage the contents to look like a Batch packet.
 Other modes (e.g. Compressed mode) are not defined at this time.

-## Channels

-We propose that the HA protocol defines a control channel and a data channel.
-The control channel is used to exchange control messages after two cards are paired.
-Control messages can include an exchange of capabilities, commands to start and stop active syncing, start and stop perfect syncing etc.
-Control messages would determine which Mode and attributes are used for the data channel.
-The control channel uses TCP for transport.
-The data channel is used to exchange the flow update messages.

 ## Active Flow Sync Algorithm